sandrock/SrkToolkit/Wiki/SrkToolkit.Web-TempMessages.md

 	{
 		if (this.ModelState.IsValid)
 		{
+            var result = MyDomainLayer.DoSomething(model);
+            if (result.Success)
+            {
 			    // send a confirmation to the user this.TempData.AddConfirmation("Entry saved!");

 			    // and a little tip
 			    this.TempData.AddInformation("Don't forget you can always edit this entry again.");

 			    return this.RedirectToAction("Index");
             }
+            else
+            {
+			    // show the error
+			    this.TempData.AddError(result.ErrorMessage);
+            }
+		}

 		return this.View(model);
 	}

+You've got 4 methods to throw messages at the user.
+No more magical strings.

 ### Display messages